royungar/Banks_ETL_Pipeline_Project/README.md

-# Banks ETL Pipeline Project – IBM Data Engineering Professional Certificate
+# ETL Banks Data Pipeline Project – IBM Data Engineering Professional Certificate

 ## Overview

-This project showcases the development of an ETL (Extract, Transform, Load) pipeline using **Python** to process data on the world’s largest banks.
+This project demonstrates the development of an ETL (Extract, Transform, Load) pipeline using **Python** to process data on the world’s largest banks.
 It was completed as the final project for **Course 3 – Python Project for Data Engineering** in the [IBM Data Engineering Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-engineer).